-For non-self propelled units, manpower, towing equipment and storage areas within the port are all required in their handling.
+For non-self-propelled units, manpower, towing equipment and storage areas within the port are all required in their handling.
 It is also an important distinction in describing the pattern and trends of Ro-Ro cargo transport flows.
 One reason for sending cargo on an accompanied road goods vehicle is to ensure its speedy arrival at its destination.
 Road transport by accompanied road goods vehicle is generally quicker, with the driver able to facilitate processing through the ports.
-Where time is less important, the transport of non-self propelled Ro-Ro units with no requirement for a driver to accompany the unit on its voyage is more cost effective.
+Where time is less important, the transport of non-self-propelled Ro-Ro units with no requirement for a driver to accompany the unit on its voyage is more cost effective.
 Traffic distribution between shorter and longer ferry routes is correlated with proportions of accompanied and unaccompanied cargo.

-Up to the reference year 2012 , the lower levels of the classification within the scope of the Directive are:
+The lower levels of the classification within the scope of the Directive are:

-- i.
-Unaccompanied road goods trailers and semi-trailers (code 61) - ii.
-Unaccompanied caravans and other road, agricultural and industrial vehicles (code 62) - iii.
-Rail wagons, shipborne port-to-port trailers, and shipborne barges engaged in goods transport (code 63) - iv.
+- 1. Unaccompanied road goods trailers and semi-trailers (code 61) - 2.
+Unaccompanied caravans and other road, agricultural and industrial vehicles (code 62) - 3.
+Rail wagons engaged in goods transport (code 64) - 4.
+Shipborne port-to-port trailers engaged in goods transport (code 65) - 5.
+Shipborne barges engaged in goods transport (code 66) - 6.
 Other mobile non-self-propelled units (code 69).

-Again, since container movements can take place as part of non-self propelled Ro-Ro cargo, the Maritime Task Force suggested that the description for code 61 be amended to read "Unaccompanied road goods trailers and semi trailers, including those carrying containers".
+Again, since container movements can take place as part of non-self-propelled Ro-Ro cargo, the Maritime Task Force suggested that the description for code 61 be amended to read "Unaccompanied road goods trailers and semi-trailers, including those carrying containers".
 Such container movements are recorded here and not under code 3 (containers), since they are Ro-Ro movements and not Lo-Lo movements.
-This harmonised interpretation was agreed by the Working Group in April 2008 and are
+This harmonised interpretation was agreed by the Working Group in April 2008 and is expected to be implemented by all the participating countries at the latest starting from reference year 2010.